zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Ram: Vehicles

+### CanHitSwivels
+- Description: Allows the vehicle to smash into swivels and destroy their contents.
+- Default Value: False

 ### CanHitWhileHauling
 - Description: Allows the vehicle to continue hitting objects while it's being hauled/moved.
 - Default Value: True